CityOfPhiladelphia/ais/docs/APIUSAGE.md

 **Pagination**

  Addresses for all endpoints are returned in a paginated [GeoJSON](http://geojson.org/geojson-spec.html) [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).
 A maximum of 100 features are returned per page.
-The metadata in the [response envelope](#The Envelope) contains information about the pagination.
+The [response envelope](#The Envelope) contains information about the pagination.
 Use the querystring paramter 'page=#' to specify a particular page of features to be returned in the response.

 # <a name="Response Structure & Metadata"></a>Response Structure & Metadata